PhanChenh/SentimentAnalysis_Restaurant_NLPproject/README.md

 - Service: 51% negative reviews, focusing on slow service and poor behavior.
 Word clouds highlight areas to improve service speed and staff training.

 ## How to run code
+Install Necessary Libraries: Ensure the required libraries are installed, including pandas, matplotlib, seaborn, tensorflow, and gensim.

+Load the Dataset: Import the dataset by loading the JSON files: train.json, test.json, and val.json.

+Data Preprocessing: Clean the text data by removing stop words, special characters, and irrelevant information.

+Word2Vec Embeddings: Use Word2Vec embeddings to transform the text data for model training.

+Train the Model: Build and train an LSTM model with an attention mechanism using the preprocessed data.

+Generate Predictions: Use the trained model to make predictions, then visualize the sentiment distribution and generate insights for each aspect.

+Run this process in Google Colab for easy execution and visualization.

 ## Technologies Used